-Ora et Labora is the famous motto associated with the Benedictines.
-We acquired this motto because our Holy Father St. Benedict taught his disciples a healthy balance** of prayer and work, with the emphasis on prayer.
-Liturgical prayer has the highest place in the Benedictine’s life, but St. Benedict realized that human beings are not just spirits but also flesh.
-Both aspects of the human person must be used to glorify God.
-Thus in our daily schedule you will see an interweaving of ”ora et labora”.
-In our particular community, we strive to maintain this balance of our life through the discipline of a daily schedule which provides time for prayer, work, community gatherings, recreation, and rest.
+Ora et Labora (“prayer and work”) is the famous motto associated with the Benedictines.
+We acquired this motto because St. Benedict taught his disciples a healthy balance of prayer and work.
+Liturgical prayer has the highest place in the Benedictine’s life, but St. Benedict realized that human beings are not just spirits but also flesh—both aspects of the human person must be used to glorify God.
+Thus in our daily schedule you will see an interweaving of “ora et labora.”
+In our particular community, we strive to maintain this balance through the discipline of a daily schedule which provides time for prayer, work, community gatherings, recreation, and rest.

 The schedule varies somewhat according to the day and the season, but in general it follows this pattern: